vinicentus/flutter_iot_ui/README.md

     * copy over the keys to `resources/private_key.pem` and `resources/public_key.pem`.

 * Paste the generated access string from the prerequisites step inside [resources/settings.json](resources/settings.json) in the `storj-access` field.

+* Copy over your generated ABI json files into `lib/core/models/contracts`.
+All filenames should end in `.abi.json`, example: `OracleManager.abi.json`.

 * Update [settings.json](resources/settings.json) with the IP adddress of your jsonRPC geth node (the machine where you deployed [geth-docker](https://github.com/vinicentus/geth-docker))